Fibroids vs. Cysts

-Fibroids and ovarian cysts can usually both be detected during a standard pelvic exam.
+Fibroids and PCOS can usually both be detected during a standard pelvic exam.
 If either is suspected, your doctor will likely order an ultrasound to confirm the diagnosis.
 If you have a solid cyst, your doctor will most likely order a blood test to determine if it is cancerous or benign.
 Fibroids may also be diagnosed using magnetic resonance imaging (MRI).

 What symptoms are the same?

 Women with fibroids and ovarian cysts may experience some of the same symptoms, such as: